 She could hear pencil scratching against paper.
 "I'll let him know as soon as I see him," he reassured her.
 He paused and his voice was quietly determined when he spoke again, "Hey.
 Everything will work out, yeah?"

 She sniffled.
 "Yeah," she said skeptically and then disconnected the call.
-She took another quiet moment for herself, scrubbing her hands over her face, before returning to her father, sitting in the chair beside his bed and taking his hand.
+She took another quiet moment for herself, scrubbing her hands over her face to remove evidence of her crying jag, before she returned to her father, sitting in the chair beside his bed and taking his hand.
 "I'm back, Daddy."

-His neighbor had found him on his front porch the previous afternoon, not breathing; the doctors had said he'd had a severe heart attack, during which his heart had stopped and the oxygen supply had been cut off to his brain.
+His neighbor had found him on his front porch the previous afternoon, not breathing; the doctors had said he'd had a severe heart attack, during which his heart had stopped, cutting off the supply of oxygen to his brain.

-He was in a coma and nobody seemed to be able to tell her when, or if, he would wake up.
-There was brain activity—he was definitely not brain dead—but the doctors wouldn't know the extent of damage the lack of oxygen had done to his brain until he did awaken.
-He could be completely fine, or he might never be able to be independent again.
+He was in a coma and nobody seemed able to tell her when, or if, he would wake up.
+There was brain activity—he was definitely not brain dead—but the doctors wouldn't know until he awakened how extensive the damage was to his brain from the lack of oxygen.
+He could be completely fine, or he might never be independent again.
 She didn't even want to think about what that would do to him, having to rely on someone else—even his own daughter—for everything he needed.

 Rocky sat with her father for another several hours, filling him in on the latest goings-on of his favorite TV shows and reading to him out of the newspaper, before heading home to catch a couple hours' sleep.
 Luckily, she had enough vacation time accumulated—nearly three weeks—so she wouldn't have to work for the next few days; she would call her boss mid-week to let him know if she needed more time off.